 - Although stiffness the day after exercise is normal, if you are in pain, you did too much.
 Decrease the intensity or the duration of your exercise.

-Before starting any type of exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.
+Before starting any type of exercise program, check with your doctor about any possible medical problems you may have that would limit your ability to exercise.